Health & Wellness

 You should always check with your veterinarian before introducing a new supplement to your dog’s regimen.
 But in the meantime, here's why dog-specific joint supplements may be a great addition to your pup’s diet.

 Does my dog need joint supplements?

 Some pups, like large-breed dogs, are more prone to developing joint issues because of the extra weight they carry.
-However, other dogs with conditions like obesity can experience increased pressure on the joints, too, Dr. Singler, Fetch by The Dodo’s on-staff veterinarian, explains.
+However, other dogs with conditions like obesity can experience increased pressure on the joints, too, Dr. Singler, Fetch's on-staff veterinarian, explains.